-When is a DWI a Felony in Missouri?
+Is DWI a Felony or a Misdemeanor in Missouri?

 Although many DWIs – particularly first DWIs– are prosecuted as misdemeanor offenses, there are a few ways in which drivers can be charged with a felony.
 When felony charges do arise, it is important to understand that they are extremely serious and that they can pose life-altering consequences.